jellyterra/jellyterra/README.md

 My first GitHub account was registered in 2017 for GitHub Pages.

-Writing about my past, is my way of making peace with self, a way to comfort self.
+Writing about my past, is my way of making peace with self, comforting myself.

 [Here](https://www.jellyterra.com) are the ideas and repos I've **dropped** in the past.
 Most of them were just ideas and had not been fully implemented.

 And all the passion came back again since 2023, which means a lot to me.
-New domains, fantastic mates, inspiring future ...

-> It is a rebirth, a new beginning ...
+New domains, fantastic mates, inspiring future ... which is a rebirth, a new beginning.